nitroin/manuelserra.site/contents/posts/hello-world.md

 title: Hello world!!
 description: >-
   This is my very first blog post in my very first personal website.
-Today I want to share with you why I have chosen to have a personal space plus the philosophy and stack behind it.
+Today I want to share with you why I chose to have a personal space plus the philosophy and stack behind it.
 Hope you'll like it!
 ---

-## The why?
+## Why?

 As a software engineer, I never stop learning new things.

 That's literally what I **love** the most @work.

-On the other side I also love to **share** those technical knowing with people that finds it useful.
+On the other side I also love to **share** those technical knowledge with people that find it useful.

 > _In that moment I really feel my **purpose**._